cwendorf/EASI/docs/Functions/Extensions.md

 library(EASI)
 ```

-If the entire package is not installed, the extensions can be individually installed by pasting the appropriate lines into R.
+If the package is not installed, the extensions can be individually souced by pasting the appropriate lines below into R.

 ### Summary of the Available Extensions